munsiwoo/useful-things/README.md

 ## what is small things?

-> Things you've created to use when you need it.
+> things you've created to use when i need it.